Brian-Hsieh/kube-thrifty/README.md

 ![Diagram](./docs/images/Architecture.png)

-The agent runs on every node, scrapes metrics every 10 seconds, and streams them to the informer via Service.
-The informer aggregates snapshots from nodes, caches it, and serves it through HTTP.
+The agent runs on every node, scrapes metrics every 10 seconds, and streams them to the informer via the Service.
+The informer aggregates snapshots from nodes, caches them, and serves them through HTTP.
 The local TUI finds the informer Service through your kubeconfig and polls its HTTP API every five seconds.

 ## Prerequisites